dottxt-ai/outlines/docs/blog/posts/roadmap-2024.md

 We want to keep the current integrations but lower the maintenance cost so we can focus on what we bring to the table.

-* Deprecate every obsolete integration: `transformers` has recently integrated `autoawq` and `autogptq` for instance.
+* Deprecate every obsolete integration: `transformers` has recently integrated `autoawq` and `autogptq` for instance. ([PR](https://github.com/outlines-dev/outlines/pull/527))
-* Integrate via logits processors as much as we can:
 * See if we can integrate to a library that provides state-space models via a logit processing function;
 * Integrate with llama.cpp via a logits processor;
 * Integrate with exllamav2 via a logits processor;

 ### Push guided generation further